joshuavictorchen/isp-checker/README.md

 # isp-checker

-This project is under construction.
+This is a new project.
 [Documentation can be found here.](https://joshuavictorchen.github.io/isp-checker/)

 ## Installation